sixpack/sixpack/README.rst

 ``experiment`` (required) the name of the experiment you would like to convert on

-``client_id`` (request) the client you would like to convert.
+``client_id`` (required) the client you would like to convert.

+``kpi`` (optional) sixpack supports recording multiple KPIs.
+If you would like to track conversion against a specfic KPI, you can do that here.
+If the KPI does not exist, it will be created automatically.

 Notes
 -----

 You'll notice that the ``convert`` endpoint does not take a ``alternative`` query parameter.
 This is because Sixpack handles that internally with the ``client_id``.

 We've included a 'health-check' endpoint, available at ``/_status``.
 This is helpful for monitoring and alerting if the Sixpack service becomes unavailable.
+The health check will respond with either 200 (success) or 500 (failure) headers.

 Clients
 =======